Ribiveer/SMB-Tweaked/README.md

 Small Mario now doesn't moonwalk anymore.

+#### Fix hiccup in 1-UP sound

+The 1-UP sound now doesn't play a frame of the power-up sound anymore.

 ### Changes from the PAL (European) version of the game.

 #### Optimise Cheep Cheeps